The Secret to an Epic Sex Life

 Just not for the reasons I thought.

-But though it may be irrefutable fact that sex can emotionally bind you to someone, the evidence for sex making a relationship great all the way around can only be found in Hollywood; in the stories they make up there and then share with the wishing world.
+The evidence for great sex making a relationship great all the way around can only be found in Hollywood; in the stories they make up there and then share with the wishing world.

 No. That really isn’t evidence.